dalito/ucumvert/README.md

 pip install ucumvert
 ```

-To install the most recent code from git in developer mode including creation of a virtual environment (pip should be newer than 23.1) use:
+To install the most recent code from git in developer mode including creation of a virtual environment use:

 Linux